Wave equation: Derivation

 The wave equation in one space dimension can be derived in a variety of different physical settings.
 Most famously, it can be derived for the case of a string vibrating in a two-dimensional plane, with each of its elements being pulled in opposite directions by the force of tension.

 Another physical setting for derivation of the wave equation in one space dimension uses Hooke's law.
 In the theory of elasticity, Hooke's law is an approximation for certain materials, stating that the amount by which a material body is deformed (the strain) is linearly related to the force causing the deformation (the stress).

 Hooke's law

 The wave equation in the one-dimensional case can be derived from Hooke's law in the following way: imagine an array of little weights of mass $m$ interconnected with massless springs of length $h$.
-The springs have a spring constant of $k$}:
+The springs have a spring constant of $k$:

-Here the dependent variable $u(x)$ measures the distance from the equilibrium of the mass situated at $x$}, so that $u(x)$ essentially measures the magnitude of a disturbance (i.e. strain) that is traveling in an elastic material.
+Here the dependent variable $u(x)$ measures the horizontal displacement from equilibrium of the mass situated at $x$, so that $u(x)$ essentially measures the magnitude of a disturbance (i.e. strain) that is traveling in an elastic material.
 The resulting force exerted on the mass $m$ at the location $x+h$ is: